 Overall, the results from table 3 suggest that per capita SBA guaranteed lending is significantly positively correlated with the local market employment rate.
-And, the impact of SBA guaranteed lending on the level of employment is greater in low-income markets relative to higher income markets.
+And, the impact of SBA guaranteed lending on the level of employment is 200 percent greater in high-minority markets relative to low minority markets.
 These results lead to the rejection of our null hypothesis.
-Recall that our null hypothesis is that the impact of SBA guaranteed lending on employment rates in low-income markets is the same as it is in higher income markets.
+Recall that our null hypothesis is that the impact of SBA guaranteed lending on employment rates in high-minority markets is the same as it is in low minority markets.

 Our results are also consistent with the notion that less developed financial markets benefit relatively more from governmental interventions in small firm credit markets.
 This relatively higher benefit is consistent with a credit rationing argument such as Stiglitz and Weiss (1981), where the intervention serves to ameliorate a market failure in the small firm credit market.
-More specifically, the results also suggest that SBA guaranteed lending will have a larger positive impact on social welfare if it is targeted to certain lower income areas.
+More specifically, the results also suggest that SBA guaranteed lending will have a larger positive impact on social welfare if it is targeted to certain high-minority areas.